ichuang/pyqsp/README.md

     simul_error_plot=True)
 ```

-The method specified above works well up to above `polydeg=100`, and is limited mainly by the out-of-the-box method `numpy` uses to compute Chebyshev interpolants.
+The method specified above works well up to even very large `polydeg`, and is limited by the out-of-the-box method `numpy` uses to compute Chebyshev interpolants using double precision arithmetic.
 If the `Chebyshev` object fed into `QuantumSignalProcessingPhases` has had its coefficients computed some other way (e.g., analytically as in the approximation of the inverse function), this method can work well into the thousands of phases.

 <p align="center">
     <img src="https://github.com/ichuang/pyqsp/blob/master/docs/ex_min_example_cosine.png" alt="Example QSP response function approximating a cosine function" width="75%"/>